 one God, for ever and ever.
 Amen.

-• Today’s Gospel presents to us diverse instructions of Jesus on the behaviour that the disciples have to adopt in the exercise of their mission.
+• Today’s Gospel presents to us various instructions of Jesus on the behavior that the disciples have to adopt in the exercise of their mission.
 What strikes most in these instructions are two warnings: (a) the frequency with which Jesus refers to the persecutions and suffering which they will have to bear; (b) the insistence repeated three times to the disciples not to be afraid.

-• Matthew 10, 24-25: Persecutions and sufferings which mark the life of the disciples.
+• Matthew 10:24-25: Persecutions and sufferings which mark the life of the disciples.
 These two verses constitute the final part of a warning of Jesus to the disciples concerning persecutions.
-The disciples should know that, because of the fact of being disciples of Jesus, they will be persecuted (Mt 10, 17-23).
-But this should not be a reason for worrying, because a disciple should imitate the life of the Master and share the trials with him.
+The disciples should know that, because of being disciples of Jesus, they will be persecuted (Mt 10:17-23).
+But this should not be a reason for worry, because a disciple should imitate the life of the Master and share the trials with Him.
 This is part of discipleship.
-“A disciple is not greater than the Teacher or a servant than his master; it is sufficient for the disciple to grow to be like his teacher and the servant like his master”.
-If they called Jesus Beelzebul, how much more will they insult his disciples.
-In other words, the disciple of Jesus should be worried if in his life there are no persecutions.
+“A disciple is not greater than the teacher or a servant greater than his master; it is sufficient for the disciple to grow to be like his teacher and the servant like his master.”
+If they called Jesus Beelzebul, how much more will they insult His disciples?
+In other words, the disciple of Jesus should be worried if, in his life, there are no persecutions.

-• Matthew 10, 26-27: Do not be afraid to say the truth.
+• Matthew 10:26-27: Do not be afraid to tell the truth.
 The disciples should not be afraid to be persecuted.
-Those who persecute them, succeed to pervert the sense of the facts and to spread calumnies which change truth into lie, and the lie into truth.
-But no matter how great is the lie, truth will triumph at the end and will make the lie crumble down.
+Those who persecute them pervert the meaning of the facts and spread calumnies which change truth into lies.
+But no matter how great the lie, the truth will triumph at the end and will make the lie crumble down.
 This is why we should not be afraid to proclaim truth, the things which Jesus has taught.
-Every day, the means of communication succeed to pervert the meaning of things and the persons who proclaim the truth are considered as criminals; they make the neo-liberal system to appear as just and it perverts the sense of human life.
+Every day, the means of communication pervert the meaning of things and the people who proclaim the truth are considered as criminals; they make our system appear as just and it perverts the meaning of human life.

-• Matthew 10, 29-31: Do not be afraid, but trust in Divine Providence.
+• Matthew 10:29-31: Do not be afraid, but trust in Divine Providence.
 The disciples should not fear anything, because they are in God’s hands.
-Jesus orders to look at the birds in the air.
-Two sparrows are sold for a penny, but not one of them will fall to the ground without the Father wanting.
-Every hair on our head has been counted.
-Luke says that not one hair falls without our Father wanting it (Lk 21, 18).
-And so many hairs fall from our head!
+Jesus tells them to look at the birds of the air.
+Two sparrows are sold for a penny, but not one of them will fall to the ground without the Father knowing.
+Every hair on your head has been counted.
+Luke says that not one hair falls without our Father wanting it (Lk 21:18).
+And so many hairs fall from our heads!
 Because of this “Do not be afraid.
-You are worth more than many sparrows”.
+You are worth more than many sparrows.”
 This is the lesson which Jesus draws from the contemplation of nature.

 4) Personal questions

-•Have you been persecuted sometimes because of your commitment to announce the Good News of God which Jesus announced to us?
+• Have you ever been persecuted because of your commitment to announce the Good News of God which Jesus announced to us?